 From the app’s interface, click on the first option that says “Main Settings“, and make sure that you set your options exactly the same way they’re shown on the photo below.

 After doing that, scroll to the bottom of the page and tap on the green button that says “Save“.
-When you tap on it, you’ll be given some more options that will enable save your settings.

 Now go back to the app’s homepage, and click on the next option that says “App Settings“, and you should be greeted with an interface that looks this way.